All Episodes

 In other words, if we don't know who they were beforehand, that's the only way we find out they're terrorists.

-If they are radicalized in Syria during the war, if they're radicalized in the refugee camps after the war, none of that is involved in this extreme vetting that the U.S. has.
+If they're radicalized in Syria during the war, if they're radicalized in the refugee camps after the war, none of that is involved in this extreme vetting that the U.S. has.

 Well, Sean, let me respond to that as well.

-His holiness the Khalif of Islam, Mirza Masur Emmett, several years ago said absolutely ISIS is going to try to infiltrate these refugees, and we need to have a thorough vetting process.
+You know, His Holiness Akhlif of Islam, Mirza Masur Ahmed, several years ago said absolutely ISIS is going to try to infiltrate these refugees and we need to have a thorough vetting process.

 There's no doubt about that.

-But I think what Ami is doing is uh slightly mischaracterizing it.
+But I think what Ami is doing is slightly mischaracterizing.

-There's a reason why our intelligence agencies have protected us and not a single terrorist has gotten through in forty years.
+There's a reason why our intelligence agencies have protected us and not a single terrorist has gotten through in 40 years.

-I just told you a review compiled by the U.S. Senate in 2016 revealed that seventy-two individuals from those seven countries covered by the president's vetting away.
+I just told you a review compiled by the U.S. Senate in 2016 revealed that 72 individuals from those seven countries covered by the president's vetting agency.

 With all due respect, it is not.